cloudfoundry-attic/vblob/README.md

     $> cd <target-directory>
     $> git submodule init
     $> git submodule update
-    $> cd blob_fs/node-mongodb-native
-    $> make
-    $> cd ../..
     $> cp config.json.sample config.json

 now edit `config.json`

-Note that the Blob service uses the BSON component inside node-mongodb-native which requires a native binary to be compiled and installed.

-## FS driver: MongoDB setup
+## FS driver setup
-The FS driver uses MongoDB for storing metadata about each object in the file system.
-For every bucket there is a separate collection with the same name as the bucket.
-Each instance of the gateway requires its own MongoDB database.

-- start mongo: E.g. `$> mongod -f mongodb.config` (adjust to correct config file location - config file points to db location)
-- note port on startup (to match `mds.port` option in config.json)
-- start mongo console: `$> ./mongo` in bin folder

-Inside the mongo shell:

-- create database, e.g.: `> use test` (note db name to match `mds.db` option)
-- setup user account, e.g.: `> db.addUser('<user>', '<password>')` (to match `mds.user` and `mds.pwd` options)

-Subsequent uses of the blob service simply require mongo to be running.
+The FS driver uses directories and files starting at a "root" location in the local file system.
+For scalability, the fs driver design supports multiple instances of the gateway operating on the same files.
+Metadata and blobs live in separate physical files in different directories.
+New files do not replace existing files until they have been fully uploaded and persisted.
+Old files are cleaned up using garbage collection processes which run in the background.

-# S3 driver setup
+## S3 driver setup
-- The S3 driver requires a valid id/key pair from your Amazon S3 storage account (no additional metadata storage is used)
+The S3 driver requires a valid id/key pair from your Amazon S3 storage account (no additional metadata storage is used)

-## Gateway configuration via config.json
+## Configuration via config.json
+The gateway and its drivers can be configured via config.json which is read at startup.
+Values that need to be configured are indicated with `<value>`.
+Drivers are assumed to live under `./drivers/<type>` -- currently only `fs` and `s3` driver types are included.

     {
-      "drivers":[
+        "drivers": [
+        {
-        {"fs-sonic" : {
+            "<fs-driver-name>": {
-          "type" : "fs",
+                "type": "fs",
-          "option" : {"root" : "/home/sonicwcl/Workspace/data2",
-               "mds" : {
+                "option": {
-                  "host" : "127.0.0.1",
-                  "port" : "28100",
-                  "db"   : "test2",
-                  "user" : "sonic1",
-                  "pwd"  : "password1"
+                    "root": "<pathname for storing blobs>",
+                    "node_exepath": "<optional: path to node executable>",
+                    "gc_exepath": "<optional: path to gc js file, e.g. /<vblob>/blob_fs/fs_gc.js >",
+                    "gc_interval": "<optional: ms per gc execution, e.g. 600000 (10 mins) >",
+                    "gcfc_exepath": "<optional: path to lightweight gc js file, e.g. /<vblob>/blob_fs/fs_gcfc.js >",
+                    "gcfc_interval": "<optional: ms per lightweiht gc execution, e.g. 3000 (3 secs) >",
+                    "gctmp_exepath": "<optional: path to tmp folder gc js file, e.g. /<vblob>/blob_fs/fs_gctmp.js >",
+                    "gctmp_interval": "<optional: ms per tmp folder gc execution, e.g. 1 hr >"
                 }
             }
-          }
         },
+        {
-        {"s3-sonic" : {
+            "<s3-driver-name>": {
-          "type" : "s3",
+                "type": "s3",
-          "option" : {
+                "option": {
-            "key" : "dummy",
-            "secret" : "dummy"
+                    "key": "<s3 key>",
+                    "secret": "<s3 secret>"
                 }
             }
         }
         ],
-      "port" : "8080",
-      "default" : "s3-sonic",
-      "logfile" : "/var/vcap/services/blob/instance/log",
-      "keyID" : "dummy",
-      "secretID" : "dummy",
-      "auth" : "enabled"
+        "port": "<port>",
+        "current_driver": "<driver-name>",
+        "logtype": "winston",
+        "logfile": "<pathname for the log>",
+        "keyID": "<any id for auth>",
+        "secretID": "<any secret for auth>",
+        "auth": "enabled",
+        "debug": true
     }

-Each driver must specify its type.
-Currently `fs` and `s3` are supported.
-The `option` values depend on the driver type.
-For `fs`, the option values inlucde the  root directory for storing blobs and the host/port/db/user/password for mongodb.
-For `s3`, the option values are the s3 key and secret.

-`default` is used to specify the driver to be used by the service at startup.
+`current driver` is used to specify the driver to be used by the service at startup.
 Only 1 driver can be in use at any time.
 If no default is specified the first driver will be used.

-`logfile` specifies the path to log file.
+`logfile` specifies the path to the log file.
+The `logtype` has to be [winston](https://github.com/indexzero/winston).

-"keyID" and "secretID" and "auth" are used to control authentication.
+`keyID` and `secretID` and `auth` are used to control front-end authentication.
 If either the key or id is not present or if auth is not set to "enabled" then authentication is disabled.

+`debug` is used to log request and response headers to the console for debugging purposes.
+Its value is treated as boolean.

 ## Usage

     node server.js [-f path_to_config_file]

+Note that `-f config-path` is optional.
+The gateway will look for `./config.json`.

 ## Testing
 Unit tests depend on vows.
 To install fetch: